-Celestica is committed to a sustainable supply chain management, and we have adopted a Responsible Minerals Sourcing Policy to promote the sustainable sourcing of minerals in the products that we manufacture.
+Celestica is committed to a sustainable supply chain management, and we have adopted the Celestica Responsible Minerals Sourcing Policy to promote the sustainable sourcing of minerals in the products that we manufacture.
 While Celestica does not directly source minerals from mines, Celestica recognises the need to address extractives-related issues, including human rights abuses, forced, bonded, and child labour, by enabling responsible sourcing of its suppliers.

-Celestica expects all of its suppliers to comply with the U.S. Conflict Minerals Rules and provide all necessary declarations using the Responsible Minerals Initiative Conflict Minerals Reporting Template, which Celestica uses in conjunction with the Responsible Minerals Assurance Process (RMAP) to reasonably assure that the Tantalum, Tungsten, Tin or Gold in the products that Celestica manufactures do not directly or indirectly finance or benefit armed groups in the Democratic Republic of Congo or adjoining countries (DRC Region).
-Celestica will assess future business with suppliers that are non-compliant with its Responsible Minerals Sourcing Policy.
+Celestica expects all of its suppliers to comply with the U.S. Conflict Minerals Rules and provide all necessary declarations using the Responsible Minerals Initiative Conflict Minerals Reporting Template and Extended Minerals Reporting Template, which Celestica uses in conjunction with the Responsible Minerals Assurance Process (RMAP) to reasonably assure that the Tantalum, Tungsten, Tin, Gold and Cobalt in the products that Celestica manufactures do not directly or indirectly finance or benefit armed groups in the Democratic Republic of Congo or adjoining countries (DRC Region).
+Celestica will assess future business with suppliers that are noncompliant with its Responsible Minerals Sourcing Policy.